okikiolumide/dareyio-pbl/Project12.md

 ### Step 1 - Jenkins job enhancement

-- Go to your Jenkins-Ansible server and create a new directory called ansible-config-mgt - we will store there all artifacts after each build.
+- Go to the Jenkins-Ansible server and create a new directory called ansible-config-mgt for storing all artifacts after each build.

       mkdir /home/ubuntu/ansible-config-mgt

-- Change permissions to this directory, so Jenkins could save files there -
+- Change permissions to this directory, so Jenkins could save files there

       chmod -R 0777 /home/ubuntu/ansible-config-mgt

 - Go to Jenkins web console -> `Manage Jenkins` -> `Manage Plugins` -> on Available tab search for `Copy Artifact` and install this plugin without restarting Jenkins

-- Create a new Freestyle project (you have done it in Project 9) and name it `save_artifacts`.
+- Create a new Freestyle project and name it `save_artifacts`.

-- This project will be triggered by completion of your existing ansible project.
+- This project will be triggered by completion of the existing ansible project.
 Configure it accordingly:
--

 ![image](https://user-images.githubusercontent.com/30922643/115089315-df037580-9f09-11eb-8189-0bc97118dd84.png)

 ![image](https://user-images.githubusercontent.com/30922643/115089272-d14df000-9f09-11eb-95f0-27dc539b2cfe.png)